 Well, the machine in this case is a computer.
 Computer scientists help a machine network to ‘learn’ what images are composed of using large datasets.
 Computer scientist introduce images, tell the machine, “this is a dog” many times over, then “this is a cat”, etc. Later the machine will be asked to distinguish between two different objects, in this case the dog and the cat.
 So the question posed to the machine will become, “this is a dog, true or false?” or “this is a cat, true or false?”).
 This is done in order to teach the network how to tell the difference between certain subject matter.
 In time the neural network can easily tell the difference between objects.

 One key type network which is important to producing AI art is the “generative adversarial network“, as we’ll see in a minute.
 There are many functional networks which can produce different types of AI generated art and most of them are open source and available for the public to use.

 GAN – Generative Adversarial Networks

 The type of AI neural network we generally use to create generated computer art is known as GAN, which stands for Generative Adversarial Network.
-Two different networks (one a generator and the other a ‘discriminator’) essentially play a game where the discriminator network offers ‘real’ examples of objects we might find in every day life, while the second network takes that data and then tries to offer a better ‘copy’ of it in order to fool the discriminator.
+The way it works is actually quite interesting.
+Two different neural networks (one which acts as a generator and the other which acts as a ‘discriminator’) essentially play a game where the discriminator network offers ‘real’ examples of objects we might find in every day life, while the second network takes that data and then tries to offer a better ‘copy’ of it in order to fool the discriminator.